tams-cso/tams-club-cal/README.md

 ## Contribution

-Find out how to contribute [here](CONTRIBUTING.md)!
-You can look through the issues, comment on the ones you like, and make a pull request to resolve them :grinning: We also welcome any bug reports or feature requests ➔ create a new issue [here](https://github.com/MichaelZhao21/tams-club-cal/issues/new)!
+There is a page for instructions on [how to contribute](CONTRIBUTING.md).
+You can look through the issues, comment on the ones you like, and make a pull request to resolve them :D We also welcome any bug reports or feature requests ➔ [create a new issue](https://github.com/MichaelZhao21/tams-club-cal/issues/new)!

 ## Documentation

 More information and general documentation can be found on our [documentation site](https://docs.tams.club).
 This project is still being actively developed, so expect a lot of missing and/or incorrect information.

 For now, here are the links to the [planning Google Doc](https://docs.google.com/document/d/1U_zqoEiplk0ODeGdMTzK1aLhz9OYFQV0FlhSI52VSBo/edit?usp=sharing) and the [Figma prototype](https://www.figma.com/file/yp3mDSciGjMZBZknjbog49/TAMS-Club-Calendar?node-id=0%3A1)

-## :warning: IMPORTANT UPDATE

-If you are developing the frontend, do NOT use `https://api.tams.club`.
-I have created a staging backend: `https://dev.tams.club`.
-Use this instead!

 ## Setup